 Headed to southern Spain and wondering where to stay in Seville?
 Discover the top three neighborhoods and the best hotels in each!

 I love asking people what cities make their top five list.
 Their absolute five favorite places to visit in the world.
-Guess what city has been on my top five list for nine years running.
+Guess what city has been on my top five list for ten years and running.
 Seville.
-There’s a reason I’ve returned multiple times since my very first trip.
+There’s a reason I’ve returned six times since my very first trip.

-It’s one of those places that brings a feeling of excitement the moment I arrive.
+It’s one of those places that warms my heart the moment I arrive.
 The mix of cultures, friendliness of the locals, walkability, mouthwatering tapas and sangria, and affordability make Seville a gem.

 Seville is Spain’s fourth largest city and thrums with character and soul.
 Much of the city center’s main boulevards are pedestrianized, making it very walkable.
 It’s also very compact, which means you can kiss your rental car and public transportation goodbye and rely on your own two feet to get just about anywhere.